monsur/jscache/README.md

 		//                         the last cache access after which the item
 		//                         should expire
 		//      priority: How important it is to leave this item in the cache.
-		//                You can use the values CachePriority.LOW, .NORMAL, or
+		//                You can use the values Cache.Priority.LOW, .NORMAL, or
 		//                .HIGH, or you can just use an integer.
 Note that
 		//                placing a priority on an item does not guarantee
 		//                it will remain in cache.
 It can still be purged if